stapl-dsl/stapl-core/README.md

 ))
 ```

-For elaborate examples of policy testing, see the `scala.core.tests` package.
+For elaborate examples of policy testing, see the tests of [stapl-examples](https://github.com/maartendecat/stapl-examples).

 # Logging